with TAME's annual STEM Competitions

 What happens at the Divisional Competitions?

 How can I get ready to compete?
 Are there practice tests and challenges?

-As you take your practice tests to train for Divisional or State competitions, you might wonder whether we have any special rules.
+As you take your practice tests to train for the State STEM Competition, you might wonder whether we have any special rules.
 You will be glad to know that we do not penalize students for wrong answers, so we strongly encourage you to complete the whole test and not leave any blank answers.

-Think like a scientist or an engineer--it’s better to make your best guess and see what happens, than to hold back because you don’t know for sure.
+Think like a scientist or an engineer—it’s better to make your best guess and see what happens, than to hold back because you don’t know for sure.
 In the STEM world, the only failure is in not trying.
 Tie-breakers at a STEM Competition will be settled by comparing the tests to find the first incorrect answer or skipped question.